Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h3>Step 2</h3>

-- SCM to, on main branch repo, SSH key link for the repository URL, and thus create a new key which you may do within the .ssh folder following this link,
+- SCM to, on main branch repo, SSH key link for the repository URL, and thus create a new key which you may do within the .ssh folder following this link
 - Choose `SSH Username` and paste the new key and click add in credentials.
 - Make sure the name of the private key insights that is shown in your terminal matches and the key is perfectly copy and pasted.